uncovery/unc_gallery/README.md

 * The system cannot handle 2 files of the same filename taken on the same date
 * The system can only handle files in JPG/JPEG format.
 * The system cannot handle 2 files that are taken exactly at the same time (date/minute/second).
-* The system works only on images which have valid EXIF or IPCT creation dates
+* The system works only on images which have valid EXIF or IPTC creation dates

 ## Known Bugs, upcoming features